Julia Thomas is a mother, former doctor, married to James Thomas and founded the charity Justice and Care which supports victims of slavery.

 Where did you first hear about human trafficking?

-Why did you help set up Sport For Freedom and what’s your vision for the charity?
+Why did you help set up Justice and Care and what’s your vision for the charity?

 Which beauty product can you not live without?